Feyerabend/vm/ps/README.md

-and executes defined PostScript commands, and `executeGraphicsCommand` which handles various PostScript graphics commands like newpath, moveto, lineto, arc, etc. with some additions to the previous above.
+and executes defined PostScript commands, and `executeGraphicsCommand` which handles various PostScript graphics commands like newpath, moveto, lineto, arc, etc. with some additions to the previous `psviewer.html` above.
-The `saveGraphicsState` and `restoreGraphicsState` are just separated commands saving and restoring the graphics state from the graphics state stack.
+The `saveGraphicsState` and `restoreGraphicsState` are just separated commands saving and restoring the graphics state to/from the graphics state stack.